Fiat CR.32: Mediterranean

 Fourteen CR.32s of 160° Gruppo and nine of 2° Gruppo from 6° Stormo saw action against Greece in the first weeks after the attack of 28 October 1940.
 Eight more from 163^{a}a Squadriglia, based at Gadurrà airport on Rhodes, took part in the invasion of Crete.
 CR.32s of 3° Gruppo operated in Sardinia, but in the period of July–December 1940 their number fell from 28 to seven serviceable aircraft.
-Cattaneo observed that ground crews lacked the fuel, ammunition, and spare components to properly maintain their aircraft, often resulting to improvisation due to the poor supply situation, which severely impacted the fighter's operational effectiveness.
+Cattaneo observed that ground crews lacked the fuel, ammunition, and spare components to properly maintain their aircraft, often resorting to improvisation due to the poor supply situation, which severely impacted the fighter's operational effectiveness.
 The last front line CR.32 survived until mid-April 1941 when they were sent to the Scuola Caccia (Schools for fighter pilots).
 By 1942, the type was relegated to only night missions as newer fighters were put into service.